Please read the following rules carefully before submitting your entry.

 Research Article – Eligibility – for all secondary students whose parents/caregivers are residents or ratepayers in the Taranaki region.
 Entries are limited to one per person.

 1st prize $500

 2nd prize $300

 Winner of the research article also receives a 1 year subscription to the Taranaki Daily News.

-The Awards ceremony is held in October each year at the Hawera Community Centre and is open to the public.
+The Awards ceremony will be held on October 28th at the Hawera Community Centre and is open to the public.